cityssm/tip-of-the-month/2025/03-mar/meetingRooms.md

 ## Before the Meeting

-**Arrive at least 10 minutes before the meeting to make sure the computer is working properly.**
+**Allow for at least 10 minutes before the meeting to make sure the computer is working properly.**

 - Check that the computer turns on.
 - Check that a picture appears on the screen.
 - Check that the cordless keyboard and mouse are there **and** charged.
+- Check that any applications you may need are available and working.

 **Remove any USB drives that may have been forgotten from previous meetings.**